k1LoW/deck/README.md

 - `presentationID` (string): Google Slides presentation ID.
 When specified, you can use the simplified command syntax.
 - `title` (string): title of the presentation.
 When specified, you can use the simplified command syntax.
 - `breaks` (boolean): Control how line breaks are rendered.
 Default (`false` or omitted) renders line breaks as spaces.
 When `true`, line breaks in markdown are rendered as actual line breaks in slides.
-- `defaults` (array): Define conditional layout assignments using CEL (Common Expression Language) expressions.
-Layouts are automatically applied to pages based on page structure and content.
-Only applies to pages without explicit layout configuration.
+- `defaults` (array): Define conditional actions using CEL (Common Expression Language) expressions.
+Actions are automatically applied to pages based on page structure and content.
+Only applies to pages without explicit page configuration.

-#### Default layout conditions
+#### Default conditions and actions

-The `defaults` field allows you to define conditional layout assignments using CEL (Common Expression Language) expressions.
-This feature automatically sets layouts for pages based on their structure and content, eliminating the need for manual layout specification on each page.
+The `defaults` field allows you to define conditional actions using CEL (Common Expression Language) expressions.
+This feature automatically sets layouts and controls page behavior based on their structure and content, eliminating the need for manual configuration on each page.

+##### Available actions

+The following actions can be applied to pages through the `defaults` configuration:

+- **`layout`**: Set layout automatically
+- **`freeze`**: Freeze page from modifications
+- **`ignore`**: Exclude page from generation
+- **`skip`**: Skip page during presentation

 ```yaml
 ---